katgit/VideoRecordings/obs.md

 ## Setting up the Pro Sound Filters

+**Important** This section needs to be reviewed.
+I eventually disabled all these filters as they sometimes cutoff my voice

 Since headset microphones are positioned close to your mouth, they are prone to picking up heavy breathing, keyboard clicks, and background hum.
 Use these filters in OBS to achieve a professional broadcast sound.

 ### How to Apply